-You will not be able to see or hear the audience, so it will be like presenting in an empty room (just as when you rehearse before the conference).
+You will not be able to see or hear the virtual audience, so if you are remote, it will be like presenting in an empty room (just as when you rehearse before the conference).
 That may feel very strange, but just proceed.
 It's better if you don't mention this to the audience, because they're not having the same experience.

 By design, there is about a 10-second delay between Backstage and Stage.
-That is, everything you say and do Backstage shows up on Stage 10 seconds later.
+That is, everything you say and do Backstage shows up on Stage about 10 seconds later.
 That means that you cannot ask a question, even asking for responses in Chat, and then wait for replies.